-- i.
+i.
 Show separately accounts receivables and note receivable.
-In case of notes receivable, indicate pertinent information such as the due date, interest rate, terms or repayment and collateral, if any. - ii.
-If collection was other than in cash, explain. - iii.
+In case of notes receivable, indicate pertinent information such as the due date, interest rate, terms or repayment and collateral, if any.

+ii.
+If collection was other than in cash, explain.

+iii.
 Give reasons for write-off.

-SCHEDULE C - AMOUNTS RECEIVABLE FROM RELATED PARTIES WHICH ARE ELIMINATED DURING THE CONSOLIDATION OF FINANCIAL STATEMENTS of debtors of period (i) (ii) period

-As of December 31, 2020
+PHILIPPINE SAVINGS BANK SCHEDULE C - AMOUNTS RECEIVABLE FROM RELATED PARTIES WHICH ARE ELIMINATED DURING THE CONSOLIDATION OF FINANCIAL STATEMENTS As of December 31, 2020